-The 'Fairfield' letter has been considered dubious Zodiac correspondence, however, it may have been Zodiac's first foray into revealing the mechanics of the 340 cipher, albeit using a rudimentary code as a tool.
-There are two key features of this correspondence possibly linking it to the 'Halloween' card, and more importantly, to the Tim Holt comic.
-The second we will deal with later, but the first is the rather childish looking or amateurish offering of a code, consisting of only nine characters.
+The December 16th 1969 Fairfield letter has been considered dubious Zodiac correspondence, however, it may have been Zodiac's first foray into revealing the mechanics of the 340 cipher, albeit using a rudimentary code as a tool.
+There are two key features of this correspondence which possibly links it to the Halloween card - and more importantly - to the Tim Holt comic.
+The second we will deal with later, but the first is the rather amateurish offering of a code consisting of only nine characters.

+The Halloween card could be telling us to "look for Zodiac victim fourteen" or equally "look for blood," as did the Fairfield letter on December 16th 1969 when the author stated "I will kill more people than you cops can count, so look for more blood.
+You better print".
 This discovery by Tahoe27 on December 30th 2013 was certainly a great find, but it may just turn out to be the greatest find of them all.
-A discovery that may finally reveal the 340 offering to be masquerading as a fully fledged cipher, and as such, has had us chasing our tails for nearly half a century.
+A discovery that may finally reveal the 340 offering to be masquerading as a fully fledged cipher, that has had us chasing our tails for nearly half a century.
 Albeit, undecipherable at the time, the answer was probably staring us in the face just 38 days after the November 8th 1969 communication - in a letter many thought was penned by a hoaxer.

 ZODIAC ADMITTED 340 NOT A REAL CIPHER [PT1]

 ZODIAC ADMITTED 340 NOT A REAL CIPHER [PT2]